grafana/faro-javascript-bundler-plugins/packages/faro-rollup/README.md

-# Faro Sourcemap Upload Plugin - Rollup/Vite
+# Faro Source Map Upload Plugin - Rollup/Vite

-This plugin uploads sourcemaps to the Faro collector to enable deobfuscation of stack traces in the Grafana Cloud Frontend Observability UI.
+This plugin uploads source maps to the Faro collector to enable de-obfuscation of stack traces in the Grafana Cloud Frontend Observability UI.

 ## Installation